AnTr24/TheShadyBunch/3. Locations/Bliurica/Midwood.md

   - "[[3.
 Locations/Bliurica/Bliurica.md|Bliurica]]"
 Summary: Name for the jungle and hidden village east of [[Bliurica]]'s central mountains.
 ---

+	Hey y’all, mid*would* everyone be good for a session Monday?
+	~ Our DM.

 > [!infobox]
 > # Midwood
 > ![[shady.jpg|cover hsmall]]